ne-bbahn/LinuxTesting/ncpaScripts/README.md

 # Guide:
 - Install NCPA
-- `activatePassive.sh [ip_addr]` to open firewall port 5693/tcp and activate NCPA's passive (it will just turn on the passive and is not configured to point to a server)
+- ~~`activatePassive.sh [ip_addr]`~~ NOT WORKING RIGHT NOW to open firewall port 5693/tcp and activate NCPA's passive (it will just turn on the passive and is not configured to point to a server)

 ## Other Scripts:
 ##### note any script not listed here are experimental and may not be finished